sireum/slang/readme.md

 and  [compiler plugin](https://github.com/sireum/scalac-plugin)
 facilities, with support for [IntelliJ](https://github.com/sireum/intellij-injector).
-While tied to Scala 2.x, the programming language can be realized on top of similar family of languages with meta-programming and/or compiler plugin facilities.
+While tied to Scala 2.x, the programming language can be realized on top of a similar family of languages with meta-programming and/or compiler plugin facilities.

-This repository holds the Slang front-end
-(i.e., parser, symbol resolver, and type checker).
+This repository holds the Slang front-end components (i.e., parser, symbol resolver, and type checker).
 With the exception of a small part of its
 [runtime library](https://github.com/sireum/runtime) and its